okawo80085/PySignTranslater/README.md

 #### to train the *translator*
 put your data, with labels in the file name, in temp_train folder in the same directory with all of your scripts

+there is no way to add more words atm(again design of this model is not optimal. output layer is curently configured as 1 neuron per label)

 ***DON'T MIX LABELS***

 List of labels: